alexanderjshapiro/cmpe-126/lib/lab07/README.md

 For this lab, you will be implementing a Binary Search Tree to store integers and do various operations on the tree.

-A tree is a data structure very similar to a doubly linked list, but instead of linking back and forth, the node pointers point to nodes one layer deeper.
+A tree is a data structure very similar to a doubly linked list, but instead of linking back and forth, the LinkedListNode pointers point to nodes one layer deeper.
 The way data is input into the tree also sorts the data by design.

 ### Lab Instructions ###
 You will be writing all of the code for the implementation of a tree.
 You can use any helper functions you would like, but all of the functions that are provided to you need to do the functions that are commented above them.